benvvalk/sponsoredissues.org-deploy/legal/privacy_policy.md

 ---

-*This Privacy Policy is effective as of [Effective Date] and governs the collection, use, and protection of your information on the BugPile platform.*
+*This Privacy Policy is effective as of [Effective Date] and governs the collection, use, and protection of your information on the SponsoredIssues platform.*